⚠️ Porta is in beta — APIs and features may change before v1.0

 LayerTechnologyPurpose

 The SPA communicates exclusively through the BFF — it never talks to the Porta Admin API directly.
-The BFF handles Bearer token injection, OIDC token refresh, and security concerns (CSRF, session cookies).
+The BFF handles Bearer token injection and OIDC token refresh.

 SPA Architecture: